PLANT CARE ADVICE

 Keep plants away from draughty locations and direct sources of heat, e.g. radiators.

-Tropical plants that thrive in humid conditions (e.g. ferns, orchids, bromeliads, calathea) enjoy a daily mist first thing in the morning.
-Grouping plants on a tray of damp gravel will also help raise humidity levels around the plants but make sure plants are not standing in water.
+A great place for tropical plants that thrive in humid conditions (e.g. ferns, orchids, bromeliads, calathea) are kitchens and bathrooms that don’t get too chilly on a night.
+If situated in a slightly less humid spot in your home, grouping plants on a tray of damp gravel will help raise humidity levels around the plants but make sure plants are not standing in water.

-Never feed any house plant if it is not actively growing.
-Generally, feed to specific-specific requirements between April - September.
+Never feed any house plant if it is not actively growing and feed to species-specific requirements during the “growing season”, generally April - September.

 Some house plants are toxic to pets if ingested.
 Please refer to this excellent, searchable online database for advice on pet-friendly plants.